wp-plugins/comment-email-reply/readme.txt

 2. Upload the files to your plugins directory on your Server.
 3. Activate the plugin in your admin-backend.

+That's all!

 == Changelog ==

+= 1.0.1 =
+* Bugfix in Mail-Text fixed.

 = 1.0 =
 * first stable version.